TheSharpOwl/TheSharpOwl.github.io/_posts/2022-06-23-COMIPLING_SHADERS_DIRECTD.md

 comments: false # temp TODO remove
 ---

 Note: This post is still in progress (don't worry I am working on it almost everyday, I didn't abandon it and it will be ready very soon).
-However, feel free to message me about improving the current draft if you have any ideas :smile:
+However, feel free to message me about improving the current draft if you have any ideas

-While learning Direct3D12 and working on my game engine [Mizu](https://github.com/TheSharpOwl/Mizu) I found that there are many ways to compile shaders but there is not clear documentation about the differences and how to apply them (especially if you are using CMake as a build system).
+While learning Direct3D12 and working on my game engine [Mizu](https://github.com/TheSharpOwl/Mizu) I found that there are many ways to compile shaders but there is no clear documentation about the different shader compilation ways and how to apply them (especially if you are using CMake as a build system).
 Therefore, as usual no clear documentation?
-Time to write a post on the blog )
+Time to write a post on this blog

 # 1. Getting the intial HelloTriangle project